Flea Markets Guide for Expats

 FARM Flea Market

-Organized by the Chinese YMCA of Hong Kong, this flea market is the largest of its kind in Hong Kong.
+A FARM (From Artisans, Retailers & Makers) Flea Market is organized by the Chinese YMCA of Hong Kong.
+This flea market is the largest of its kind in Hong Kong.
 Held every Sunday at Victoria Park, the bustling, busy market offers an array of goods including CDs, clothing, jewelry and carvings.

 Where: Victoria Park, Causeway Bay